 Figures 4.4 and 4.5 show that women on average have lower incomes than men.
 We also see that the ceiling on pension-qualifying income has a greater negative influence for men than for women, since a larger share of men's incomes are above the ceiling.
-It can be seen, further, that women receive more of the pension-qualifying amounts than do men - more details about pension-qualifying amounts can be found in Figure 4.8.
-Moreover, women on average have lower pensions and considerably more guaranteed pensions than men.
+That women receive more of the pension-qualifying amounts than do men is shown by the greater share of dark blue in their pension-qualifying incomes - more details about pension-qualifying amounts can be found in Figure 4.8.
+Moreover, women on average have lower pensions and considerably more guaranteed pension than men.